Jennie C. Jones: 2016 – Compilation

 This installation at The Contemporary Art Museum, Houston, Texas, was on display from December 11, 2015 - March 27, 2016 and combined 2D art and 3D art.

 2017 – Amplitude

 This installation included both paint on canvas and acoustic soundboard.
 The Sikkema, Jenkins & Co.
 Gallery had this to say about Jones's Amplitude: "Jennie C. Jones' work exposes the connections between conceptual and avant-garde African-American music and the cultural, political, and historical ideas surrounding Minimalism and Abstraction.
 Jones brings to light the unlikely alliances that emerged between the visual arts and the imprint of music, highlighting the way they became and continue to exist as tangible markers of social evolution and political strivings."

 2018 – Alternative Takes

 This installation was at the Patron Gallery, Chicago, Illinois from February 3 - March 18, 2018.
 It combined acrylic paint and 3D art.

 2018 – RPM (Revolutions Per Minute)

 This installation brings together audio collages and works on paper.
 It was displayed at The Glass House, New Canaan, Connecticut from September 2018 - January 2019.

+2020 – These (Mournful) Sisters

+Between 2020 and 2021, Jones’ work was displayed in Ground/work at the Clark Art Institute.
+Jones’ piece These (Mournful) Sisters extends the museum building into the landscape with a musical instrument.